-- 12. Information, including practical examples, of harassment based on gender identity, gender expression, and sexual orientation - 13.
-Prevention of abusive conduct, including a review of the definition and elements of abusive conduct pursuant to Government Code 12950.1, the negative effects that abusive conduct has on the victim and other in the workplace, the detrimental consequences of this conduct on employee productivity and morale, and that a single act does not constitute abusive conduct unless the act is severe or egregious provided to supervisory employees.
+12. Information, including practical examples, of harassment based on gender identity, gender expression, and sexual orientation

+13. Prevention of abusive conduct, including a review of the definition and elements of abusive conduct pursuant to Government Code 12950.1, the negative effects that abusive conduct has on the victim and other in the workplace, the detrimental consequences of this conduct on employee productivity and morale, and that a single act does not constitute abusive conduct unless the act is severe or egregious The Superintendent or designee shall retain for at least two years the records of any training provided to supervisory employees.
 Such records shall include the names of trained employees, date of the training, the type of training, and the name of the training provider.
 (2 CCR 11024)